sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 This will be run when the application installs/uninstalls.
 Since, the auto-techsupport feature uses compile time flag to determine whether to enable/disable itself, it is not possible to determine that at runtime when the application is installed.

 Thus the decision to whether or not to enable the new feature will be based on the current values of AUTO_TECHSUPPORT & AUTO_TECHSUPPORT_FEATURE tables.
-The new feature will be disabled if the global and all the individual features are disabled.
+The default value for new feature will be disabled if the global state is shown disabled in init_cfg.json.
 If not, the feature will be enabled.
 The rate-limit-interval & memory threshold is set to 600 & 10% by default.

 ## 11. Open questions